awsdocs/amazon-rds-user-guide/doc_source/CHAP_PostgreSQL.md

 ##### Logical Decoding and Logical Replication<a name="PostgreSQL.Concepts.General.FeatureSupport.LogicalDecoding"></a>

-Beginning with PostgreSQL version 9\.4, RDS supports the streaming of WAL changes using logical replication slots\.
-Amazon RDS supports logical decoding for a PostgreSQL DB instance version 9\.4\.9 and higher and 9\.5\.4 and higher\.
+RDS for PostgreSQL supports the streaming of WAL changes using logical replication slots\.
+Amazon RDS supports logical decoding for a PostgreSQL DB instance version 9\.5\.4 and higher\.
 You can set up logical replication slots on your instance and stream database changes through these slots to a client such as `pg_recvlogical`\.
 Logical replication slots are created at the database level and support replication connections to a single database\.

 The most common clients for PostgreSQL logical replication are the AWS Database Migration Service or a custom\-managed host on an AWS EC2 instance\.
 The logical replication slot knows nothing about the receiver of the stream, and there is no requirement that the target be a replica database\.
 If you set up a logical replication slot and don't read from the slot, data can be written and quickly fill up your DB instance's storage\.